 Health plan SIUs find deep learning models for fraud detection provide advantages over rules-based tools.

 The onset of the novel coronavirus pandemic highlighted a glaring weakness in rules-based FWA systems: the need to develop rules well ahead of their actual use in order to attempt to catch coronavirus-related FWA in a timely manner.
 At best, these rules are educated guesses at schemes that health plans are only beginning to pursue.
-But, as we’ve mentioned before, a fraud detection solution powered by deep learning eliminates the need for specific rules to be created.
+But, a fraud detection solution powered by deep learning could reduce the need for specific rules to be created.
 Even during an unprecedented pandemic, an A.I.-based solution natively surfaces aberrances that indicate fraud, waste and abuse.
 While the benefits of that change are significant, it’s also a huge mindset shift.
 How does fraud detection without rules even work?

 But first, let’s discuss why rules-based fraud detection is no longer the ideal tool for the job, especially in the current environment of stressed providers and increasingly complex novel fraud schemes.